jpfluger/examples/ubuntu-14.04/squid.md

 ## Cntlm Proxy

+Login to an Ubuntu client that is to use Squid as its web-proxy.
+My client is located in a DMZ and only needs outbound access to DNS and the Ubuntu APT repositores.

 Install [Cntlm Proxy](http://cntlm.sourceforge.net/), which is used on the client to communicate with a corporate proxy server, which in our case is Squid.

 ``` bash